The Early Years

 Pyramid was in operation years before credit unions were officially recognized and regulated by the state.
 After many trips to Phoenix and months of work with the Arizona lawmakers, an Arizona Credit Union law was passed in 1929.
-Pyramid received one of the state's first charters to formally operate as a credit union.
+Pyramid received one of the state's first charters to formally operate as a credit union, on the first available day of that year, November 29th.
 As word spread about the credit union, Pyramid's membership grew.

 The first Pyramid annual meeting was held in the swing room of the Main Post Office, then in the Federal Building downtown.
 Two distribution clerks attended the meeting on their break in order to have a quorum.
 Six of the remaining members went across South Scott to a restaurant and all crowded in the same booth, which began the tradition of the annual dinner.

-When Old Pueblo Station was closed and the Annex opened at Helen Street and Ninth Ave, the desk was moved near the swing room within sight of the time clock.
+When Old Pueblo Station was closed and the Annex opened at Helen Street and Ninth Avenue, the desk was moved near the swing room within sight of the time clock.
 Many new post office employees, upon hitting the time clock for the first time, would stop at the credit union desk to ask, "How much money can I borrow?"

-In the early years, when there were few expenses, a 10% dividend was paid each six months.
+In these early years, when there were few expenses, a 10% dividend was paid every six months.
 A 7% dividend was paid annually for the next 10 years.
 During World War II, many members were in the armed services.
 Numerous credit union accounts were closed.
-Loans were limited by the federal regulations.
+Loans were limited by federal regulations.
 Total shares were reduced to $2,500.
 Dividends dropped to 2%.
 Pyramid barely survived.

-But, by 1948 membership had grown to 98, with loans of $9,277, shares of $7,668 and deposits of $2,636.
+By 1948 membership had grown to 98, with loans of $9,277, shares of $7,668, and deposits of $2,636.
 Pyramid took on a new life in the late 1940s with a big push toward attracting postal employees' business.
-Bulletins were frequently mailed; posters were placed on all station bulletin boards each month.
+Bulletins were frequently mailed to members’ homes.
+Posters were placed on all station bulletin boards each month.
 A credit union representative was appointed for all stations and paid five cents for each collection.
 Unsecured signature loans for well- established members were increased from $100 to $200.

 As times and regulations changed, Pyramid employed its first Manager, later titled President, separating the day-to-day duties of operating the credit union from the Board of Directors.
 Munday Curd became Pyramid's first Manager in 1948.

-Through the 80s and 90s, Pyramid continued to serve the needs of the postal "family" but business as usual meant moving away from station reps picking up passbooks to adding bricks-and-mortar branches and expanding products and services.
-As the new century approached and the Y2K non-event past, the credit union officers realized for Pyramid to continue to grow the credit union would need to change and move beyond its original charter: Their vision was to bring the benefits of credit union membership to more individuals and families throughout Tucson.
+Through the 80s and 90s, Pyramid continued to serve the needs of the postal "family," but business as usual meant moving away from station reps picking up passbooks, to adding bricks-and-mortar branches and expanding products and services.
+In 1983, Pyramid’s first branch was built at 921 North Swan Road in midtown.